 The reference design requires and uses the following hardware and software

-development board with the DDR4 module connected to Hi-Lo interface
+with connection of the DDR4 module to the Hi-Lo interface

 Linux Operating System - kernel version 3.10 or above

 slot to plug-in the